-Disability Services
+Disability Accessibility Services

-Any student who has provided documentation and appropriate forms to disability services for accommodations may appeal a denial of disability accommodation in writing.
+Any student who has provided documentation and appropriate forms to Disability Accessibility Services for accommodations may appeal a denial of disability accessibility ccommodation in writing.
 Students may submit an appeal to deanofstudents@ccri.edu.

 Leave of Absence